Working with Managed Service for PostgreSQL databases

 Schema: Specify the namespace

-Login: Username to use when connecting to PostgreSQL databases.
+Login: Username you will use to connect to PostgreSQL databases.

 -

-Password: User password to use when connecting to PostgreSQL databases.
+Password: Password you will use to connect to PostgreSQL databases.

 -